 Samuel Wallis, a great land speculator, held the deed to nearly all this region.
 Upon his death, English Quakers bought tracts of land, now known as Quaker Hill.
-Among the first white settlers to this region in 1798 were the Wilson’s, Winners, Pidcoes, and Marshalls.
+Among the first white settlers to this region in 1798 were the Wilsons, Winners, Pidcoes, and Marshalls.

 Warrensville became the birthplace of many honorable and noble people who became doctors, lawyers, and educators.
-Names such as Kimble, Mudge, Mansel, Crawford, Milnor, Wilson, Waltz, Stabler, Kiess, Haines, Champion and many other whose names are familiar to this community.
+Names such as Kimble, Mudge, Mansel, Crawford, Milnor, Wilson, Waltz, Stabler, Kiess, Haines, Champion and many others whose names are familiar to this community.

-The Quakers were an intelligent class of people and they considered the education of their children important.
-Schools were needed to be built for the education of their children.
+The Quakers were an intelligent class of people, and they considered the education of their children important.
+Schools needed to be built for the education of their children.
 The first schoolhouse can be traced to the Christian Hill School, which was located on an acre of ground on the public road leading to Loyalsockville.
 The Christian Hill School, church and cemetery were located on this road adjacent to one another.

 Four more schools were erected in the township to accommodate the growing population, Warrensville, North Eldred, Excelsior and Quaker Hill.
-All were made of logs except for the Quaker Hill schoolhouse which was constructed of stones.
-The earliest schools were about 16 feet square with an open fireplace.
+All were made of logs except for the Quaker Hill schoolhouse, which was constructed of stones.
+The earliest schools were about 16 square feet with an open fireplace.
 They had desks facing the walls and seats made of slabs turned flat side up with stakes driven into auger holes for legs.
 The small children sat around a low table in the middle of the room.